 have the following types of expressions: arithmetic;

+relational; symbolic.
 Arithmetic expresions Arithmetic expressions are constructions with operands,

 operators and round brackets.
 As operands can be integer or